ADVOCATING FOR THE MOST VULNERABLE.

-All too often, the needs of the weakest among us are ignored because they aren’t tied to lucrative special interest contracts and other power-brokers in government.
-These are the voices I have sought to bring with me into the State Senate.
-Who are these voices?
-Foster children who lack representation and go missing with no one invested in their recovery; the seriously mentally ill who slip through the cracks of our broken system; chronic pain patients who suffer needlessly without the medications they need due to wrongheaded policies..
-Among the most vulnerable and at-risk are preborn children.
-Speaking up for life as a citizen advocate was my path to getting into politics in the first place.
-Since then, I’ve introduced dozens of bills protecting the right to life, including SB1457 (protecting preborn children with disabilities like Down Syndrome) which is now making its way through the courts.
-I’m proud of the work I’ve done to reform our mental health system so that it no longer ignores the needs of the sickest individuals with SMI by heartlessly offloading them onto someone else’s budget – only to become sicker in jails, prison and on the streets.
-That broken system is slowly being replaced by the appropriately-directed resources and accountability I’ve fought for to improve the lives of those with disabilities in state care.
+All too often, the needs of the weakest among us are ignored because they are tied to lucrative special interest contracts and other power-brokers in government.
+Foster children who lack representation and go missing with no one invested in their recovery; the seriously mentally ill who slip through the cracks of our broken system; chronic pain patients who suffer needlessly without the medications they need due to wrongheaded policies, preborn children and women facing unexpected pregnancy.
+I’ve introduced dozens of bills protecting life and voted to provide mothers the resources and support they need.
+I’ve reformed our mental health system so that it no longer ignores the needs of the sickest individuals with SMI by heartlessly offloading them onto someone else’s budget – only to become sicker in jails, prison and on the streets.
+We’re slowly replacing that broken system with appropriately-directed resources and accountability.

 We know the recipe for a strong economy.
 It hasn’t changed.
 Low taxes and regulations, and investment in a prepared and educated workforce.
 When we’ve followed it, we’ve built Arizona into an economy that is the envy of much of the U.S. – and has blue state-dwellers fleeing our direction.
 In 2021, I joined the effort to pass one of the biggest tax cuts in Arizona history.
-But, as we saw with the passage of Prop 208, it’s all too easy for the left to sneak in debilitating tax increases that are cumbersome to undo.
+But it’s all too easy for the left to sneak in debilitating tax increases that are cumbersome to undo.
 And between mandates and the overbearing hand of D.C. regulators, we have our work cut out for us to keep Arizona a state where business and families can thrive economically.